Sat 27 Mar 2021

-The First International Conference on Code Quality (ICCQ) is a one-day computer science conference focused on static analysis, program verification, bug detection, compiler optimization, program understanding, software maintenance, and design patterns.
+The First International Conference on Code Quality (ICCQ) is a one-day computer science event organized in cooperation with the IEEE Computer Society and focused on static analysis, program verification, bug detection, and software maintenance.

 Call for Papers